Wrongful Death Lawsuits in Midland-Odessa

 - The person in charge of the decedent’s estate

 Grounds for a Midland-Odessa Wrongful Death Lawsuit

-Texas law dictates that a wrongful death must be caused by the “wrongful act, neglect, carelessness, unskillfulness, or default” of a person or entity.
+Texas law dictates a wrongful death must be caused by the “wrongful act, neglect, carelessness, unskillfulness, or default.”
 If a person needs to file a wrongful death lawsuit, they must do so within two years of the victim’s death.